Structure and statistical organization of the stationary state of the Oslo model: Description of the stabilization

 \begin{definition}[Recurrent configurations] Configurations with a non-zero probability in~$\stst$ are called \emph{recurrent configurations} while the others are called \emph{transient}.
 The set of recurrent configurations is denoted by~$\recur$ and is a strict subset of~$\stable$. \end{definition}

 Despite its apparent simplicity, the dynamics of the Oslo model requires a large number of operations.
-It was shown that the number of topplings in one avalanche scales up to $L^3$ \cite{dhar_steady_2004}, such that the number of operations needed to compute a single row of the matrix~$\avalanche$ is quite large~: there is a number of at most $2^{\mathrm{cst}.
-L^3}$ different sequences that $\zc$ can take during a single avalanche.
+It was shown that the number of topplings in one avalanche scales up to $L^3$ \cite{dhar_steady_2004}, such that the number of operations needed to compute a single row of the matrix~$\avalanche$ is quite large and is bounded from above by $2^{\mathrm{cst}.L^3}$.
 The properties of the stationary state therefore have a computational cost directly inherited from this observation.
-We can find exact numerical approach for this problem in \cite{corral_calculation_2004} where system up to $L=8$ were investigated.
-At the time of this article, these results were the upper bound on the system sizes, given the numerical technique (~matrix multiplication) and computational resources.
-We shall extend the latter to system sizes $L>10$ in a forthcoming paper, based on the analytical result of the present paper.
+We can find exact numerical approach of this problem in \cite{corral_calculation_2004} and \cite{pradhan_probability_2006,pradhan_sampling_2007} where system up to $L=8$ and $L=12$ were respectively investigated.